eksctl-io/eksctl/site/content/usage/02-managing-nodegroups.md

 eksctl get nodegroup --cluster=<clusterName> [--name=<nodegroupName>]
 ```

+## Nodegroup immutability

+By design, nodegroups are immutable.
+This means that if you need to change something (other than scaling) like the
+AMI or the instance type of a nodegroup, you would need to create a new nodegroup with the desired changes, move the
+load and delete the old one.
+Check [Deleting and draining](#deleting-and-draining).

 ## Scaling

 A nodegroup can be scaled by using the `eksctl scale nodegroup` command: